nearform/titus/packages/titus-cli/README.md

 ## Development

-Install the dependencies using either npm or yarn
+Install the dependencies using either npm or yarn:

 ```
 npm install
 ```

-To use the local version of the cli in the command line we need to link it to our global packages and add the bin to our PATH.
+To use the local version of the cli in the command line we need to link it to our global packages and add the bin to our PATH:

 ```
 npm link